 In reaching its decision, the Florida Court of Appeal pointed out that restrictions on timesharing are usually disfavored, unless they are necessary to protect the children.
 Parents have a constitutionally protected right to have a meaningful relationship with their children.
 Custody and visitation should not be denied to either parent as long as they conduct themselves in a manner that does not adversely affect the children when they are in the presence of the children.
 Restrictions on custody and visitation must be in the best interests of the children before they will be upheld on appeal.

-In this child custody and visitation case, because of the father’s proven history of substance abuse, the Florida Court of Appeal ordered the father to completely abstain from alcohol, and required him to submit to blood alcohol content testing before and after each visitation.
+In this time-sharing case, because of the father’s proven history of substance abuse, the Florida Court of Appeal affirmed the lower court’s ruling and ordered the father to completely abstain from alcohol, and required him to submit to blood alcohol content testing before and after each visitation.
 The Court overruled the trial court’s requirement that the Father submit to periodic testing at the mother’s request.
 Finally, the Court apportioned the costs associated with the substance abuse testing device between the parties.